 Continuing from my article of 20th August 2015 titled “Unearthing of the lost” I have a little detail on another dish that was served during the festival called the Kancha Kofta.

-Traditionally all meatballs are made by hand or by machines in modern day kitchen.
+Traditionally all meatballs are made by hand or by machines in a modern-day kitchen.
 But whatever the method adopted would be, if there is any mould used to leave that space it would even have an exit point on the meatball, which was not the case here.

-How is it done– It’s a real smart trick that’s used to make something like this, A small dollop of clarified butter (ghee) is scooped out, given a round small shape of a marble and frozen.
+How is it done– It’s a really smart trick that’s used to make something like this, A small dollop of clarified butter (ghee) is scooped out, given around small shape of marble and frozen.

 Once this is frozen it is inserted inside the meatball, as the meatball starts to cook, the clarified butter tends to melt into the ball leaving the space behind.